Spadeyache/FATEN-RCJ26/README.md

 ## How the robot works

-One microcontroller drives the robot; two smart co-processors pre-digest the camera data so the control loop stays fast and deterministic.
-The Teensy never touches raw pixels — it only receives small, decoded messages.
+One microcontroller drives the robot; two smart co-processors digest the camera data which the control loop stays fast and deterministic.

 ```mermaid
 flowchart LR